ndea/rstreamor/README.md

 - #data
 - #content_type

+Please note that if you don't specify any range request headers Rstreamor will return the whole file from byte 0 to EOF with status code *200*

 # What is a range request?
 Byte serving is the process of sending only a portion of an HTTP/1.1 message from a server to a client.
 Byte serving begins when an HTTP server advertises its willingness to serve partial requests using the Accept-Ranges response header.
 A client then requests a specific part of a file from the server using the Range request header.
 If the range is valid, the server sends it to the client with a 206 Partial Content status code and a Content-Range header listing the range sent.
 Clients which request byte-serving might do so in cases in which a large file has been only partially delivered and a limited portion of the file is needed in a particular range.
 Byte Serving is therefore a method of bandwidth optimization.
 [Wikipedia](https://en.wikipedia.org/wiki/Byte_serving)